Interpol elects South Korea's Kim Jong-yang as president

 It said Nestor R. Roncaglia of Argentina had been elected to a three-year term as vice president for the Americas.

+“To overcome them, we need a clear vision: we need to build a bridge to the future.”

 Day-to-day work is handled by Secretary-General Jurgen Stock of Germany, but the presidency still commands influence.

 The candidacy of Alexander Prokopchuk of Russia, a police major-general and one of Interpol’s four vice-presidents, led to concern in Europe and the United States about the possibility of Russia being able to exploit Interpol’s power.

+Kim, 57, worked in the South Korean police for more than 20 years before retiring in 2015.

+South Korea’s President Moon Jae-in congratulated Kim on becoming the first South Korean to head the organization.

+“We’re very proud.
+I, together with our people, am sending congratulations,” Moon wrote on Twitter.

-The United States said on Tuesday it supported Kim to lead the agency after a bipartisan group of U.S. senators accused Russia of exploiting the global body to settle scores and harass dissidents.
+The United States said on Tuesday it supported Kim to lead the agency after a group of U.S. senators accused Russia of exploiting the global body to settle scores and harass dissidents.

 The Kremlin said on Tuesday that public opposition by a group of U.S. senators to the Russian candidate amounted to election meddling.